gerryw1389/gerryw1389.github.io/_posts/2016-05-22-setting-a-static-ip-for-a-computer.md

 Some Network Admins like to have their workstations set to static IP's through a certain range.
 This means that the computer is telling the router that if it will have internet/local access, it will be at a specific address rather than the router just handing it whatever in the DHCP range.

 NOTE: It is considered bad practice nowadays to have client computers with static IP's.
+{: .notice--success}

 Most admins set servers and networking devices statically in a specific range and all the client computers to DHCP.
 If a computer must have a static IP, it is almost always done at the server level and not on the actual client (they will be set to DHCP but will have a reservation at the server).

 ### To Resolve: